Myth #1: Varicose Veins are Caused by Pregnancy.

-Compression stockings are the first and final line of defense when treating varicose veins.
+Compression stockings are the first and final line of defense when treating swollen veins.
 Insurance companies want you to wear compression stockings for several months to see if they can solve the problem before they are willing to pay for any more advanced treatment methods.
 After treatment, you will be required to wear stockings for up to two months.

-Myth #4: Massages Cure Varicose Veins.
+Myth #4: Massages Cure Varicosities.

 Varicose veins can be accompanied by other symptoms such as swelling, cramping, throbbing, soreness, or aching in the legs.
-Massaging will not make varicose veins go away but they can help alleviate these symptoms.
+Massaging will not make veins go away but they can help alleviate these symptoms.

-If you want to get rid of varicose veins for good, there are effective treatments out there.
+If you want to get rid of diseased veins for good, there are effective treatments out there.
 Many people find relief in laser/light therapy and/or sclerotherapy.
 Both are outpatient procedures with little to no downtime.

-Myth #5: Tattoos Cause Varicose Veins.
+Myth #5: Tattoos Cause Damaged Veins.

 There is absolutely no connection between the two.